 Is someone you know battling breast cancer or stepping back into “normal” life after treatment?
 Sometimes it’s hard to know what to say or do.
 Fact sheets and information about the breast cancer and its emotional impact can help you understand and reach out and meet the needs of someone going through this experience.

 Help me understand what you’re going through

 Breast cancer is complex and overwhelming.
 It can change lives, relationships, goals and priorities.
 Information about what you and your loved one might expect along the way is very important.
 The information can help you cope and retain some sense of control during this challenging time.
-We have 60 fact sheets that cover a wide variety of topics that can help you learn about breast cancer, including how it is found, treated and what may be expected afterwards.

 Create a network of support!